Baton Rouge Perio Logo

 PERIODONTAL DISEASE, HEART DISEASE, AND STROKE

 Coronary heart disease occurs when fatty proteins and a substance called plaque build up on the walls of your arteries.
 This causes the arteries to narrow, constricting blood flow.
-Oxygen is restricted from traveling to the heart which results in shortness of breath, chest pain, and even heart attack.
+Oxygen is restricted from traveling to the heart which results in shortness of breath, chest discomfort, and even heart attack.

 THE CONNECTION